-105 ENGINE BLOCK DISASSEMBLY AND INSPECTION (45/15/3.5)
+114 ENGINE BLOCK TEARDOWN AND MATH REFRESHER (.5/15/0.5)

-The student learns the techniques of thorough examination and evaluation during disassembly to correctly diagnose engine failure, potential problems, and component replacement.
+The student learns the techniques of thorough examination and evaluation during disassembly to correctly diagnose potential problems, engine failure, and component replacement.
 Cleaning methods for both cast iron and aluminum are covered, including the impact of current environmental concerns.
 Additionally, crack detection methods and casting repairs are also covered.
 Outside-the-classroom work is required.
-This course includes an average of 15 hours of outside the classroom work.
+This course includes an average of 3.75 hours of outside the classroom work.

-106 OPERATION OF ENGINE BLOCK MACHINING EQUIPMENT (45/15/3.5)
+115 OPERATION OF ENGINE BLOCK MACHINING EQUIPMENT (15/90/4.0)

-The student learns the set-up and operation procedures of the machining equipment.
-He will also learn the procedures used to complete the machining of block and component parts.
-The differences between standard and high performance applications will be highlighted.
+The student learns the set-up and operation procedures for the machining equipment.
+They will also learn the procedures used to complete the machining of block and component parts.
+The differences between standard and high-performance applications will be highlighted.
 Outside-the-classroom work is required.
-This course includes an average of 15 hours of outside the classroom work.
+This course includes an average of 26.25 hours of outside the classroom work.